Holiday Maraschino Cherry Shortbread Cookies

 Holiday Cookies

-Take a look our most popular Christmas and New Year`s Eve recipes Christmas Chocolate Crinkle Cookies and Cranberry Frosted Soft Sugar Cookies.
+Take a look our most popular Christmas and New Year`s Eve recipes – Christmas Sugar Cookies with Cream Cheese Frosting and Cranberry Frosted Soft Sugar Cookies.

-What do you need to make this Maraschino Cherry Shortbread Cookies:
+What do you need to make this Holiday Maraschino Cherry Shortbread Cookies:

 • 1 cup all purpose flour